isomerpages/moe-corporationpri/_departments/Mother Tongue.md

 <p><a href="/files/ML%20Newsletter%202022%20Sem%202.pdf"><img style="width:50%" src="/images/Newsletter_Thumbnail_ML_2022%20Sem2.jpg"></a></p>

-##### **Past Malay Department E-Newsletter**
+##### **Malay Department E-Newsletter**
 ----------------------------------

+Click [here](/files/2023%20ml%20sem1%20newsletter.pdf) to view the Malay Department's Newsletter and find out more about the key programmes conducted in Semester 1 2023.

-Click [here](/files/ML%20Newsletter%202022.pdf) to view the Malay Department's Newsletter and find out more about the key programmes conducted in Semester 2 2022.
+Click&nbsp;[here](/files/ML%20Newsletter%202022.pdf) to view the Malay Department's Newsletter and find out more about the key programmes conducted in Semester 2 2022.

-Click [here](/files/ML%20NEWSLETTER%202022%20SEM1_CPS%20compressed.pdf) to view the Malay Department's Newsletter and find out more about the key programmes conducted in Semester 1 2022.
+Click&nbsp;[here](/files/ML%20NEWSLETTER%202022%20SEM1_CPS%20compressed.pdf)&nbsp;to view the Malay Department's Newsletter and find out more about the key programmes conducted in Semester 1 2022.

 <p><a href="/files/TL%20newsletter%202022%20Sem%202.pdf"><img style="width:50%" src="/images/Newsletter_Thumbnail_TL_2022%20Sem2.jpg"></a></p>

-##### **Past Tamil Department E-Newsletter**
+##### **Tamil Department E-Newsletter**
 ----------------------------------

+Click [here](/files/2023%20tl%20sem1%20newsletter.pdf) to view the Tamil Department's Newsletter and find out more about the key programmes conducted in Semester 1 2023.

-Click [here](/files/TL%20newsletter%202022%20Sem%202.pdf) to view the Tamil Department's Newsletter and find out more about the key programmes conducted in Semester 2 2022.
+Click&nbsp;[here](/files/TL%20newsletter%202022%20Sem%202.pdf)&nbsp;to view the Tamil Department's Newsletter and find out more about the key programmes conducted in Semester 2 2022.

-Click [here](/files/TL%20Newsletter%202022.pdf) to view the Tamil Department's Newsletter and find out more about the key programmes conducted in Semester 1 2022.
+Click [here](/files/TL%20Newsletter%202022.pdf)&nbsp;to view the Tamil Department's Newsletter and find out more about the key programmes conducted in Semester 1 2022.

-##### **Mother Tongue Department Blog**
+### **Mother Tongue Department Blog**

 ------------------------------------

-Click [here](https://go.gov.sg/cpsclblog) to visit our Chinese Department Blog to view the latest updates and pupils' works.
+Click&nbsp;[here](https://go.gov.sg/cpsclblog)&nbsp;to visit our Chinese Department Blog to view the latest updates and pupils' works.

 <img src="/images/Blog1.jpg" style="width:90%">